Aripiprazole: Autism

 Short-term data (8 weeks) shows reduced irritability, hyperactivity, inappropriate speech, and stereotypy, but no change in lethargic behaviours.
-Adverse effects include weight gain, sleepiness, drooling and tremors.
-It is suggested that children and adolescents need to be monitored regularly while taking this medication, to evaluate if this treatment option is still effective after long-term use and note if side effects are worsening.
-Further studies are needed to understand if this drug is helpful for children after long term use.
+Adverse effects include weight gain, sleepiness, drooling, and tremors.
+It is suggested that children and adolescents need to be monitored regularly while taking this medication to evaluate if this treatment option is still effective after long-term use and note if side effects are worsening.
+Further studies are needed to understand if this drug is helpful for children after long-term use.

 Tic disorders

-Aripiprazole is approved for the treatment of Tourette's syndrome and tic disorders.
-It is effective, safe, and well-tolerated for this use per systematic reviews and meta-analyses.
+Aripiprazole is approved for the treatment of Tourette syndrome and other tic disorders.
+There is evidence supporting that it is effective, safe, and well-tolerated for this use per systematic reviews and meta-analyses.